 If you’re wondering whether Webull or Robinhood is the better brokerage for placing your trades, this article will cover everything you need to know.

 - Webull vs. Robinhood: Pricing Comparison

 - Alternatives to Webull and Robinhood

 Robinhood set a new standard for brokerages when it introduced commission-free trading on a mobile-only platform in 2014.
 Over the past six years, the brokerage has amassed more than 6 million users.
 It’s also introduced options trading, margin trading, fractional shares, and cryptocurrency trading, all of which increases its usefulness for a wide variety of investors.

 Webull was launched in 2018 as a direct competitor to Robinhood.
 The platform offers commission-free trading on stocks, options, and ETFs.
 In contrast to Robinhood, Webull places a greater emphasis on technical analysis and market monitoring tools.
 Somewhat surprisingly, Webull claims to have surpassed Robinhood’s user base in just two years – the company boasts more than nine million users.

 How Are Webull and Robinhood Similar?

 Webull and Robinhood are similar in many of the most important ways.
 Both platforms are commission-free brokerages with no account minimums.
-They each allow you to trade stocks, options, and ETFs, as well as support margin accounts.
+They each allow you to trade stocks and ETFs as well as options.
+Additionally, both brokers support margin accounts.
 While Webull and Robinhood are primarily built as mobile apps, each platform has developed a web interface for trading as well.